 5. Polyethylene Glycols (PEG)

 PEG is a thickening agent derived from petroleum that is often contaminated with byproducts.
 There has not been sufficient research done to conclude that PEGs themselves are as toxic as shampoo ingredients, but common byproducts in PEGs can be harmful.

 6+7.
 Diethanolamine (DEA) and Triethanolamine (TEA)

 DEA and TEA are also emulsifiers and foam agents that reduce surface tension so water-soluble and oil-soluble ingredients can blend together.
 In 1998, researchers found a link between the topical application of DEA and cancer in animals, but the effects on humans are unclear.
 The European Commission has banned DEA in cosmetics.

-Most alcohols have a drying effect, and the higher up in the ingredient list it appears, the more of it the product contains.
+Most alcohols have a drying effect, and the higher up in the ingredients list they appear, the more alcohols the product contains.
 Some alcohols that are not as bad for dry hair begin with a “C” or an “S,” like Cetearyl alcohol and Stearyl alcohol.
 They can actually help your hair retain moisture.
 The ones that are bad if you already have dry hair usually have a “prop” in their name, like Isopropyl alcohol or propanol.

 10. Synthetic Fragrances

 11. Synthetic Colors

 Most shampoos and conditioners are dyed with a synthetic color to make them look nice.
 These colors come from petroleum or coal-tar sources, all of which come with harmful health effects.
 Synthetic colors will normally go by FD&C or D&C combined with a number.